 Travelers: Celebrate like an Italian with fireworks and big feasts.

 Locals: Fancy a long weekend?
-Take January 2-3 off for a 5-day break to kick off the year.
+Take January 2 off for a 4-day break to kick off the year.

 Travelers: Don’t miss the Befana parades and festive markets.

-Locals: No hacks needed—it’s already a 3-day weekend.
+Locals: Take January 5 off to enjoy a 3-day weekend.
+Or combine it with a day off on January 2 and push it to the max with a 6-day breather.
 Why not plan a quick ski trip or a cozy mountain escape?

 Travelers: Celebrate with traditional Easter feasts and incredible church services.
 Rome and Milan are magical this time of year.